-This is one of those strange little glitches that keeps popping up in the Facebook mobile app.
+Whether you use Facebook for personal or business marketing purposes, this is one of those strange little glitches that keeps popping up in the Facebook Messengermobile app.
 Basically, when you open the Facebook app, it shows you the icon that you have a new message in the Messenger app.

 When you click on the Messenger icon, it sends you over to the Messenger app, but….there’s no unread message.
 It’s kinda like being stuck in the movie Groundhog day where the day just repeats over and over.